mapattacker/datascience/reinforcement.rst

 **Learning Hyperparameters**

- * learning rate, alpha: how quickly a network abandons the former value for the new.
+ * **Learning Rate** (alpha): how quickly a network abandons the former value for the new.
 If the learning rate is 1, the new estimate will be the new Q-value.
- * discount rate, gamma: how much to discount the future reward.
+ * **Discount Rate** (gamma): how much to discount the future reward.
+The idea is that the later a reward comes, the less valuable it becomes.
+Think inflation of money in the real world.

 **Exploration vs Exploitation**